MobileShopper for Android

 Item Details, Use Dialog

-On the left is the item details dialog, obtained by tapping the checkbox for ribeye steak from the "Meats" category items view.
+Below on the left is the item details dialog, obtained by tapping the checkbox for ribeye steak from the "Meats" category items view.
 This lets you specify the quantity, units and price for an item.
 After tapping the OK button, the values you have chosen appear to the left of the checkbox.
 This dialog appears in shopping list interaction style.

 On the right is the "use item" dialog, obtained by tapping the "use" icon for ribeye steak from the "Meats" category items view.
 This lets you specify the quantity and units for an item you are using.
 This dialog appears in the inventory interaction styles.